Employee Onboarding – 22 Simple Ways To Get It Right!

 TINYpulse, a Washington-based software firm that developed employee engagement and response software that allows businesses to track how pleased, dissatisfied, or burned out their personnel are, takes a novel approach to onboarding new employees.

-Each new employee is greeted with champagne on their first day by this firm.
+This firm greets Each new employee with champagne on their first day.
 On their workers’ first day at work, they always open a bottle of champagne.
-While it may appear a little insane initially, they present several compelling arguments for why they should do it:
+While it may appear a little wild initially, they present several compelling arguments for why they should do it:

 • They’re ecstatic to get their new staff on board.

-• They like their new colleagues to know how happy they are to be working for them.
+• They like their new colleagues to know how happy they are to work for them.

 • They like to make an excellent first impression.

-Again, there is no need for the event involving alcohol.
+Again, there is no need for the event to involve alcohol.
 Consider a fun method to commemorate your new workers’ first day at work.
 It will immediately make them feel valued and appreciated!

 18. Cross-functional relationships

 Indeed’s onboarding program is unlike that of most companies.
-Rather than onboarding new workers inside certain divisions, the organization combines new hires from several departments.
+The organization combines new hires from several departments rather than onboarding new workers inside certain divisions.

 During the early stages of a staff’s career, the goal is to establish cross-functional ties.
 The method was designed to help new workers better understand the corporate culture while forming strategic connections.
 The goal is for new workers to develop favorable relationships to foster cross-departmental collaboration.